codrsquad/pickley/docs/config.rst

 - Use a custom pypi index

-- Include a secondary config file (relative paths are relative to config file stating the ``include``)
+- Include a secondary configuration file (relative paths are relative to configuration file stating the ``include``)

 - Define a "bundle" called ``dev`` (convenience for installing multiple things at once via ``pickley install bundle:dev``)